Operation Passage to Freedom: Social integration

 At the time, much of the rural ricelands had been abandoned due to war and lay fallow.
 The Americans pressured Diem to assume control of such lands and distribute it to the new settlers and to allow them to start their new lives and ease the overcrowding in the camps, but no action was taken in 1954.
 At the time, there was a severe wastage of personnel due to the placement of refugees in land that was inappropriate to them.
 Vietnamese officials had resolved to place the settlers in land similar to their northern origins so that they could be productive, but bureaucratic difficulties hampered COMIGAL and no plan was produced.
 Throughout 1954, 60% of the new arrivals identified themselves as having an agrarian background, but only 20% of the total refugees were placed in arable farming areas, meaning that at least 40% of the northerners were in areas not appropriate for their skill set.
 There were also severe problems in finding and then distributing farming equipment to the northerners so that they could get to work and resuscitate the agricultural sector that was hindered by the war.

 The next objective was to integrate the refugees into South Vietnamese society.
 At the time, there was a lack of arable land in secure areas.
 In early 1955, the Viet Minh still controlled much of the Mekong Delta, while other parts were controlled by the private armies of the Cao Đài and Hòa Hảo religious sects.
 The Bình Xuyên organised crime gang controlled the streets of Saigon, having purchased the operating license for the national police from Emperor Bảo Đại.
 The new arrivals could not be safely sent to the countryside until the Viet Minh had moved north and Diem had dispersed the sects and gangs.
 The urban areas were secured when the VNA defeated the Bình Xuyên in the Battle for Saigon in late April and early May.
 Lansdale managed to bribe many of the Hòa Hảo and Cao Đài military commanders to integrate into Diem's VNA, but some commanders fought on.
 It was not until early 1956 that the last Hoa Hao commander, Ba Cụt, was captured in an Army of the Republic of Vietnam campaign by General Dương Văn Minh.
+Ba was subsequently executed.
 This allowed COMIGAL to send expeditions to survey the rural land for settlement.

 The third phase of the resettlement involved the dispersal of the new arrivals from the temporary villages in regions surrounding the capital and other large cities.
 The areas where the refugees had gone initially were over settled, notably Biên Hòa, where the population had doubled during the migration period.
 In contrast, two thirds of South Vietnamese provinces had taken less than 10,000 refugees, and some of these less than 1,000.
 In the crowded provinces there were fears of social unrest due to a shortage of work.